MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data.exportType** - Category of the event for GDPR export request

+- **Data.externalAppSessionCorrelationId** - A globally unique identifier for the app to identify all persona cards opened in the same sub-session

 - **Data.feature** - Used to group various events of the same feature (Profile card)

 - **Data.hostAppRing** - The ring by which the app was distributed

+- **Data.immersiveProfileCorrelationId** - A globally unique identifier for the expanded profile view session

 - **Data.OTelJS.Version** - Version of OTel logger

+- **Data.personaCorrelationId** - A globally unique identifier for unique personas in a session

+- **Data.properties** - Additional metadata collected for each event as follows. *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+    - **cardCorrelationId** - Duplicate of Data.appContextId above
+    - **cardPersonaCorrelationId** - Duplicate of Data.cardCorrelationId above
+    - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
+    - **networkEffectiveType** - The effective type of network connection, e.g. "slow-2g Online" to identify whether the user is connected to the internet at the time of showing the persona card
+    - **networkType** - The type of network connectivity of the device in use
+    - **roundTripEstimateMs** - Estimated effective round-trip of the current connection in milliseconds

 - **Data.region** -The geographical region of the profile card backend service to which user is connected